nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: No persons in the list.

    1. Test case: `add n/Mario St p/92645273 a/222 greenwood ave e/ben@yahoo.com f/200 c/CS2105`<br>
       Expected: A person is added with all fields shown in the list.
 Details of the person added will be shown in the status message.
-There will be a new Person Card shown in the UI.
    2. Test case: `add n/Mario  St p/92645273 a/222 greenwood ave e/ben@yahoo.com f/200 c/CS2106`<br>
       Expected: No person added.
 Error details shown in the status message.
-Status bar remains the same, no new person card added.
+Status bar remains the same.
    3. Test case: `add n/Alice d/o Sally p/92645273 a/222 greenwood ave e/ben@yahoo.com f/200 c/CS2107`<br>
       Expected: A person is added with all fields shown in the list.
 Details of the person added will be shown in the status message.
-There will be a new Person Card shown in the UI.

 ### Editing a person